-The University is an institutional member of the Council for Higher Education of the United Church of Christ, the American Association of Colleges for Teacher Education, the Ohio Foundation of Independent Colleges, Inc. (OFIC), the Council for Independent Colleges, (CIC), the Association of Independent Colleges and Universities in Ohio (AICUO), the Ohio College Association and the College Entrance Examination Board.
-Heidelberg is recognized by the American Association of University Women with its membership rights and privileges.
+The University is an institutional member of the Council for Higher Education of the United Church of Christ, the American Association of Colleges for Teacher Education, the Ohio Foundation of Independent Colleges, Inc. (OFIC), the Council for Independent Colleges, (CIC), the Association of Independent Colleges and Universities in Ohio (AICUO), the Ohio College Association, National Council for State Authorization Receptocity Agreements, and and Heidelberg is recognized by the American Association of University Women with its membership rights and privileges.